Skip to content

 num_features = 3

-# Generate synthetic features and a linear target with some noise
+# Generate synthetic features and a linear target with realistic noise

 raw_features = torch.randn(num_samples, num_features)